selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 It is not easy to come up with a good description of a concept.
 Before you read on, I dare you to try and come up with a better explanation for a decision.
 Go ahead, I will wait.

 Not that easy, right?
 But luckily for us, we don't have to come up with them all by ourselves, other people have done that for us.
-Lets have a look how official sources explain it!
+Let's have a look how official sources explain it!

 According to [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/english/decision), a decision is: